jacklowrie/piazza-bot/README.md

 ## Contributing
 Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now, and keep track of all to-do and in-progress via issues.

+Note, I am not affiliated with Piazza in any way.